Skip to main content

 OptionDescription

---credentials <name>(required) Named cloud credential to use for the transfer
+--credentials <name>(required) Named cloud credential to use for the bucket command

 --region <r>Bucket region — required for some providers/cross-region setups